Monthly Girls' Nozaki-kun: Let's Fall in Love characters

 A female supporting character of Nozaki's manga, whose personality is modeled after Wakamatsu.

 Media

 Manga

 Izumi Tsubaki began serializing the manga in Square Enix's online magazine Gangan Online on August 25, 2011.
-As of August 2025, the series has been collected into seventeen tankōbon volumes.
+As of August 2026, the series has been collected into eighteen tankōbon volumes.
 Apart from the comics, an official fanbook and an anthology manga (containing stories by Satsuki Yoshino (Barakamon), Yasunobu Yamauchi (Daily Lives of High School Boys), Tachibana Higuchi (Gakuen Alice), Shigeru Takao, and Dan Ichikawa) have also been published, both on August 22, 2014.
 North American publisher Yen Press announced that they had licensed the series at Sakura-Con in April 2015.
 Individual chapters are called "issues".